Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Aside from custom CSS snippets, BlueMap also supports custom JavaScript snippets to customise the behaviour of the webapp.

-Download, copy, or create a .js file in your webroot (usually /bluemap/web/).
+To get started with BlueMap JavaScript, you should create a .js file in your webroot (usually /bluemap/web/).

 Then you need to register that script with BlueMap, so it’ll actually load it.